Broker Check

 In many cases, you will run into questions that are tricky to answer.
 Should we sell the house while we are still married or after the divorce?
 Can I afford to keep the house?
 How much of this 401(k) is actually a community, asset and how much is separate?
 These are all questions that need to be answered with careful analysis.

 Making irrevocable, life-altering financial decisions can feel paralyzing.
-Your Divorce Financial Advisor is there to offer advice.
+Your Divorce Financial Advisor is there to offer guidance.
 They will do so based on what they know about you, your goals, and your case.
 Getting input from a third party can give you much greater clarity and confidence that you have reached a fair and equitable decision.

 Learn more about Divorce Financial Advisors